-International Coffee Partners (ICP) urges to be prepared for post-COVID-19 support for smallholder coffee farming families.
+International Coffee Partners (ICP) urges to be prepared for post-COVID-19 support for smallholder coffee farming families and their production.
 Giuseppe Lavazza, Vice-Chairman of Lavazza Group, Italy, and one of the ICP shareholders says: “We really need to be very present to accelerate the rush out of COVID-19.
 And immediately after continue to support smallholder families with targeted actions.”
 While ICP is continuing to implement its holistic approach during the pandemic, learnings from these difficult times will be integrated in post-pandemic activities.
 ICP’s past and continued work enabled farmer families in ICP projects since the COVID-19 outbreak to be more food secure because of diversification, families managed to cope better with the situation because of previous gender sensitization and farmer organizations that were supported by ICP organized the flow of information during the lockdowns to their members.
 Especially support by farmer organizations is still weak in many coffee producing regions resulting in increased poverty and food insecurity during COVID-19.

 “We are ready to reinforce the holistic ICP-approach immediately after the pandemic.
 COVID-19 will hopefully just be a very bad memory for all of us one day.” – Giuseppe Lavazza